 What is a loss prevention manager?
 What might appear to be a fairly simple question now requires a much more complicated answer in a new age of retail where roles and responsibilities are changing on a consistent basis.

-Those who have filled these roles have often been seen as uneducated, inexperienced individuals that are passing the time waiting to finish college or for an opportunity to become a public law enforcement officer, an individual who “wasn’t good enough” to serve in law enforcement, or a former law enforcement officer biding their time until they retire.
+Those who have filled these roles have been seen in the past as uneducated, inexperienced individuals who are passing the time, waiting to finish college or for an opportunity to become a public law enforcement officer; an individual who “wasn’t good enough” to serve in law enforcement; or a former law enforcement officer biding their time until they retire.
 They have been viewed as rigid, authoritarian, and one-sided.
 They have a singular objective and an inflexible view of right and wrong.
 They “look for the worst in people,” and are frequently discriminatory in their approach to the customers visiting their stores.
 What would make someone pursue a job like that?

 The Real Role of Loss Prevention